It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 Documenting all care in the innumerable pathways (no box for “did this woman feel safe?”) care plans, early warning observation tools, education lists, progress notes and online discharge summaries.

-They aim, by end of shift for all women/baby dyads to feel supported, well cared for, physically and emotionally safe and functioning optimally but sometimes (often?) inadvertent harm is done despite their best efforts.
+They aim, by end of shift, for all women/baby dyads to feel supported, well cared for, physically and emotionally safe and functioning optimally but sometimes (often?) inadvertent harm is done despite their best efforts.

-They feel the harm too, the term ‘moral injury’ sums it up perfectly, knowing the care women need and not being able to give it can cause huge distress, in the moment or by tiny, tiny ongoing increments.
+They feel the harm too, the term ‘moral injury’ sums it up perfectly, knowing the care women need and not being able to give it can cause huge distress, in the moment or by tiny ongoing increments.

 Our current hospital maternity systems are deeply flawed, (reported birth trauma rates on the rise) relying on altruistic, hard-working, non-complaining staff to keep them functioning.